thymeless.

 I am very grateful for these years of education, and the opportunity to learn from hard working, knowledgable people, and believe it provided me with a good necessary foundation and understanding of the human body, the body systems, and organs in the areas of physiology, anatomy, pathology, pharmacology, histology, surgery. having learned to do anamnesis and diagnostics, dissecting a human body, covering the fields of paediatrics, neurology, chronic diseases, psychology, biochemistry, evidence-based medicine, metabolism, pain, infectiology, having placements in hospitals and clinical insights, experiencing an internship in padiatric neurosurgery at Charité in Berlin,...

-but for a world that should always have the purpose to make us feel better, it pretty often felt empty, unnatural, mechanical. system-driven. it lacked taking care of each other, sharing experience and knowledge with each other and passing it on in a more connected, deeper, human way. seing the person, the root cause and the connections. not only the symptoms. taking different energies and personalities into consideration.
+but for a world that should always have the purpose to make us feel better, it pretty often felt empty, unnatural, mechanical. it lacked taking care of each other, sharing experience and knowledge with each other and passing it on in a more connected, deeper, human way. seing the person, the root cause and the connections. not only the symptoms. taking the individual into consideration.

 the moment I started to reconnect with nature and myself, to learn about alternative, natural ways, things were starting to make sense in a deeper way, more lightweight, long-lasting, energetical way. healing from the inside, not only with external help.